 Breastfeeding your baby

 This is one of those protective factors that you can do to help protect yourself from breast cancer.
 This is one advantage nursing mothers have.
 If you are one, you should definitely take advantage of it.
 There is actually a science behind this.
 Breastfeeding gives way to hormonal changes in your body.
 As a result, this contributes to a delay in your menstruation.
-Once this happens, you lower your risk in producing hormones such as estrogen.
+Once this happens, you lower your risk of producing hormones such as estrogen.
 It is believed that this hormone contributes to the growth of breast cancer.
 So ladies, breastfeed your babies as much as possible!
 This is definitely one of the things you can do to lower the stress of motherhood.

 There are a lot of things you can do to help protect yourself from breast cancer and you just have to identify them and incorporate them into your daily life.
 As you get used to it, you will notice a huge improvement in the quality of your life.Recommend0 recommendationsPublished in